-The body's immune system attacks and destroys the cells that make insulin which means the body cannot make any insulin.
+The body's immune system attacks and destroys the cells that make insulin.
+This means that the body cannot make any insulin.

 Around 10% of all adults with diabetes have type 1 and daily doses of insulin are required to treat it.
 There are no lifestyle changes you can make to lower your risk of type 1 diabetes, however a healthy diet and exercise are recommended.

-The body doesn't make enough insulin, or the body's cells don't react to insulin.
+The body does not make enough insulin, or the body's cells do not react to insulin.

 Other types of diabetes

-- Gestational diabetes is when some women don't produce enough insulin to absorb the high levels of blood glucose produced during pregnancy
+- Gestational diabetes is when some women do not produce enough insulin to absorb the high levels of blood glucose produced during pregnancy

 - Pre-diabetes is when your blood glucose level is higher than normal, but not high enough for a diagnosis of diabetes